charlesm93/charlesm93.github.io/_pages/research.md

 This encompasses Markov chains Monte Carlo,
 Gibbs and Hamiltonian Monte Carlo sampling, and approximate methods such as nested Laplace approximations.
-* Automatic differentiation, meaning the generation of computer code that calculates derivatives and supports gradient based algorithms.
+* Automatic differentiation, meaning the computation of derivatives to supports gradient based algorithms.
 Particular emphasis on differentiating likelihoods that depend on implicit functions.
 * Hierarchical and latent Gaussian models, the geometry of their posteriors, and how this interacts with simulation algorithms.